jamescherti/buffer-guardian.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/buffer-guardian.el)
 ![](https://jamescherti.com/misc/made-for-gnu-emacs.svg)

-The `buffer-guardian` package provides a global mode that automatically saves buffers without requiring manual intervention.
+The **buffer-guardian** package provides `buffer-guardian-mode`, a global mode that automatically saves buffers without requiring manual intervention.

 By default, it saves a buffer when the user:
 - Switches to another buffer or window